 My best friend Gale Storey and I started a “manly tradition” years ago in Illinois where he and his family live.
 We have been friends since basic training in the Air Force where we met over 30 years ago and each year we try to meet at deer camp to hunt.

 Whenever I am blessed enough to make the trip to Illinois to spend time with Gale and his family, he is always faithful to work himself too hard to set everything up at the camp, scout the deer, set up stands, and all the other things necessary to insure a successful event.
-I have said many times that no other person on the planet can do what does as well and I always enjoy the trip.
+I have said many times that no other person on the planet can do what he does as well, and I always enjoy the trip.
 It has become one of the things I most look forward to each year.

 On this particular trip I had been feeling particularly manly because I had overcome my fear of heights to a degree.
 Gale set up a tree stand that was so secure that there was no way one could fall but that didn’t ease my nerves much.
 Once I convinced myself to just do it and got up the tree, all was well, just as he told me it would be.